 Lord of the Rings - New Zealand

-New Zealand is known as Middle Earth for its Lord of the Rings trilogy.
-New Zealand born Peter Jackson filmed the entire three films in various locations around New Zealand.
+New Zealand is known as Middle Earth for its Lord of the Rings and The Hobbit trilogies.
+New Zealand born Peter Jackson filmed the entire six films in various locations around New Zealand.

 This Academy Award winning trilogy of films (four Oscars for The Fellowship of the Ring, two Oscars for The Two Towers and 11 Oscars for The Return of the King - including Best Film and Best Director awards) showcased the skills of the cast and crew.
 One of the big winners however is New Zealand.
 It took two years to film the LOTR trilogy but millions of years to build the sets.
 Click here for more on the Oscars.

-New Zealand has recreated Middle Earth in three films:
+New Zealand has recreated Middle Earth in six films:

 1. The Fellowship of the Ring (December 2001)